ikicic/skoljka/README.md

   You can now use Django test server by running `python manage.py runserver`.
 The database is pre-filled with superuser `arhiva` whose password is `a`.
 Note that by default, `DEBUG` is `False`, so static files won't be loaded correctly.

 # Configuring gunicorn

+The following three sections are used only for running in the release mode.

 You should now be in `~/projects/skoljka/skoljka/`.